sweetymhaiske/arduino-esp32/libraries/RainMaker/examples/README.md

         * ESP_RMAKER_DEVICE_TEMP_SENSOR
 3. `priv_data` : Private data associated with the device.
 This will be passed to the callbacks.

-> NOTE : This created device should be added to the node using `RMaker.addNodeDevice(my_node, my_device)`.
+> NOTE : This created device should be added to the node using `my_node.addDevice(my_device)`.

 ### addDeviceAttr()
-It adds new attribute to the device.
+It adds attribute to the device.
+Device attributes are reported only once after a boot-up as part of the node configuration.
+Eg. Serial Number
 ```
 my_device.addDeviceAttr(const char *attr_name, const char *val);
 ```